CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_18_session_9/readme.md

     border: 1px solid AliceBlue;
 }
 ```
+Save this into a text file as called “my_styles_v1.css”.

 Now reload the webpage.

 What happens?

 ###Some colours to try
 ```